dockerizedrupal/-DEPRECATED-data-for-docker/README.md

 # docker-data

-A Docker image that is used in [Dockerized Drupal](https://dockerizedrupal.com/) project to create data-only containers.
+A Docker image that is used in the [Dockerized Drupal](https://dockerizedrupal.com/) project to create data-only containers.

 ## Run the container